isaaceindhoven/velocita-proxy/README.md

     5. Done!

-2. Run the image directly: see [the image's usage instructions](proxy/README.md).
+2. Run the Docker image directly: see [the image's usage instructions](proxy/README.md).

-3. Using Kubernetes: this is a work in progress.

 ### Using Composer-velocita